pzafonte/node-bench/README.md

 # node-bench

-`node-bench` is a macrobenchmark harness for Bitcoin full node implementations.
+`node-bench` is a macrobenchmark harness for Bitcoin node implementations.
 It measures Initial Block Download (IBD) throughput — blocks validated per second — across commits, giving you a longitudinal record of sync performance.

 Complementary to microbenchmark tools: those tell you *which function* regressed and by how much in isolation; node-bench tells you *whether it matters* at the system level.